SheinbergLab/stim2/stimdlls/docs/TILEMAP.md

 ## Example: Two-Room Puzzle

-A complete example with pushable blocks:
+A complete example with pushable blocks and goal detection:

 ```tcl
 # Load module and create tilemap